-Are you having a hard time pinpointing and memorizing the different types of insulin with their peak, onset, and duration?
+Do you have difficulty pinpointing and memorizing the different types of insulin with their peak, onset, and duration?
 Here’s a nifty trick for you – we will show you how to effortlessly recall the peak, onset, and duration of the different types of insulin.
-This was a question raised to Mike and is now being answered with clarity and ease.

-Remember the peak, onset, and duration of insulin is one of the most confusing topics in nursing pharmacology that a lot of students and nurses are having trouble with.
-But here’s an easy technique for you.
+Remember, the peak, onset, and duration of insulin is one of the most confusing topics in nursing pharmacology that many students and nurses are having trouble with.
+But here are easy techniques for you.

 How can you quickly remember that?

 First, remember that your rapid-acting is between 30 to 90 minutes.
-To recognize that short-acting is 4 to 12 hours, you have to multiply rapid-acting time by four so that will give you around 6 hours for the next dose of short-acting insulin.
+To recognize that short-acting is 4 to 12 hours, you have to multiply rapid-acting time by four to give you around 6 hours for the next dose of short-acting insulin.

 An efficient way to remember short-term acting insulin (intermediate-acting insulin) is that they end in “-lin” like Humulin or Novolin.
-So think of these as short actresses that have the height of 4”12’.
-In that way, you’ll easily point out that short actresses are 4”12’ tall; meaning the peak of short-acting insulin is between 4 – 12 hours.
+So think of these as short actresses with a height of 4”12’.
+In that way, you’ll easily point out that short actresses are 4”12’ tall, meaning the peak of short-acting insulin is between 4 – 12 hours.

 Rapid-acting insulin has an onset of 15 to 30 minutes and peaks between 30 to 90 minutes.
 Some examples of this type of insulin are Humalog and NovoLog.

-Short-acting insulin, which Mike also refers to as “short actresses with a height of 4”12’,” has an onset of 30 to 60 minutes and peaks between 4 to 12 hours.
-Majority of short-term acting insulin medications end in “-lin” like Humulin and Novolin.
+Short-acting insulin, which is also referred to as “short actresses with a height of 4”12’,” has an onset of 30 to 60 minutes and peaks between 4 to 12 hours.
+The majority of short-term acting insulin medications end in “-lin” like Humulin and Novolin.

-Note: Insulin names of rapid-acting and short-term acting are almost similar it’s just that, it is easier for you to identify short-acting insulin because of the “-lin” attached to the name.
+Note: Insulin names of rapid-acting and short-term acting are almost similar it’s just that, it’s easier for you to identify short-acting insulin because of the “-lin” attached to the name.